MrSinho/sidera/README.md

  * Display constellation and constellation boundaries
  * Option for galactic, elliptic, equatorial and recursive grid
  * Option for distance fade effect
+ * Option for star pixel size
+ * Discard pixels with z buffer higher than +1 (vulkan range is 0:1)
+ * Discard pixels with distance from camera higher than a certain value defined with smd file

 ### Datasets
  * Dataset manager app like in gaiasky (flutter could be a possible API)